lsst-sqre/phalanx/docs/introduction.rst

 Argo CD watches its source repository for new Git commits and will keep track of those changes, either applying them automatically ("syncing" them), or waiting for an operator to press the sync button in the web UI.
 Argo CD is the only layer in this stack that has a web UI that can be easily navigated, and it provides many useful features, such as deleting resources and resyncing services.

-The Rubin Science Platform stores its Argo CD configuration in the `phalanx repository <https://github.com/lsst-sqre/phalanx>`__.
+The Rubin Science Platform stores its Argo CD configuration in the `phalanx repository`_.
 This includes the Argo CD application resources, pointers to the Helm charts for all services that are installed as part of the Science Platform, and values files to configure those services.